Baltoli/project-docs/notes/log.md

   we're in the call stack of a particular function.
 * What about some kind of server?
 Think up a task that could be achieved by a server and work out some assertions that can go on hot code paths.

+# 9/3/2017

+* Worked more on implementing basic stuff that will underpin the client / server example.
+Will be at the point soon where a full protocol negotiation can take place.
+* Design of what we have isn't quite what it could be - both ends speak the same protocol, so what we want is a interface that anyone who implements the protocol can implement.
+Then the main protocol implementation for the server and the client will be similar (with the difference being that the client starts by sending a message and the server by receiving).

+# 10/3/2017

+* So the current architecture for the embeddable server raises an interesting demonstration of why TESLA is useful - control flow is *data dependent*.
+* Tinkering with how TESLA behaves on multiple threads - seems that the only reliable way to get instrumentation to behave as expected is to have it run over the whole thread lifetime (i.e. in the server example, this is `write_to_fd`).
+* Worked on making control flow much more explicit in the client and server implementations.
+* Started to add TESLA instrumentation to the examples.
+* Think I'm running into the struct-by-value calling convention problems again - when trying to instrument the function `send_packet`, the instrumenter blows up because there's an argument count mismatch.
+Should try converting this function to take a pointer and see if that makes a difference.

+# 11/3/2017

+* Investigated the `send_packet` problem - it does seem to be a limitation in TESLA when looking at pass-by-value structure types (as I've seen before in other places).
+* Looking into the FreeBSD TCP implementation - there are lots of reasons why instrumenting this code with TESLA isn't likely to be possible in the time I have available:
+  * Lots of code to understand and instrument correctly
+  * Heavy use of macros, long functions
+  * Build process as part of the kernel is tricky
+* One possible option as a full evaluation would be to build a TUN program implementing TCP, but instrumented with TESLA - this would be a decent-sized piece of code to write, but would be very suitable for performance analysis as it's a "real" protocol.
+* Possible problems with this approach are:
+  * Implementing TCP is complex - could be a big task just to get running
+  * Static analysis might be tricky (but impl. dependent)
+*